Technology and conservation are not opposites; but great allies in favor of the planet

 The recent technological advances of mankind are creating great precedents in conservation and sustainable development methods.
 And from your tablet or smartphone, to the devices in your home, they are helping to preserve natural resources.

-Several examples can be found in this regard: hardware producers such as printers and multifunctional devices have developed alternatives such as biodegradable plastic and eco-friendly inks that allow part of the environmental balance that is needed every day to be returned to the world.
-Or the implementation of functions that we must activate to reduce ink density and print sheet reduction.
-In this regard, we can find on the market those that are produced through processes of recycling and that provide a high degree of whiteness.
+We can find several examples in this regard: hardware producers such as printers and multifunctional devices have developed alternatives such as biodegradable plastic and eco-friendly inks that allow part of the environmental balance that is needed every day to be returned to the world.
+Or the implementation of functions that we must activate to reduce the density of ink and the reduction of sheet printing.
+In this regard, we can find on the market those that are produced through recycling processes and that provide a high degree of whiteness.

 In the use of transport, we see initiatives such as electric bikes and cars that reduce air pollution and the exploitation of our hydrocarbons (in addition to providing us with better physical condition in the case of electric bikes and motorcycles).